Attorneys and Staff

 When she isn’t cozied up with a book, Breanna can often be found hiking with her husband, whitewater kayaking with her parents, or creating family feasts in the kitchen.

 Tammi has worked in the legal field for over 25 years, and has worked primarily as an estate planning paralegal for the last 16 years, assisting in the preparation of complex estate plans, including living trusts, charitable trusts, irrevocable and IRA standalone trusts.
 She is also well-versed in the practice areas of business law, real estate and trust administration.
 Tammi worked with Justin for several years at a local Corvallis firm in these practice areas, and joined the Reynolds Law Firm in Fall 2013.
 Tammi attended Linn-Benton Community College and Oregon State University.
 She enjoys spending time with her husband and children, long walks with her black lab, Maggie, and reading a good book.

 Sharlee Hunt, Paralegal

-Sharlee joined the Reynolds Law Firm as a paralegal in June 2016.
-She has over 4 years of experience in the legal field and graduated from the Paralegal Program at Pioneer Pacific College in December 2015.
-Sharlee enjoys spending time outdoors with her husband, hiking, camping, fishing, crabbing, and walking her lab mix, Whiskey.”
+Sharlee joined the Reynolds Law Firm as a paralegal in June 2016; however, she has been working in the legal field since 2012, primarily in family law.
+Sharlee graduated from the Paralegal Program at Pioneer Pacific College in December 2015.
+Sharlee enjoys spending time outdoors with her husband, hiking, camping, fishing, crabbing, and walking her lab mix, Whiskey.

 Luppela Whosendorfe, Paralegal